svanderburg/libnixxml/README.md

 A configuration defined in the Nix expression language typically translates to data that can be consumed by tools that carry out deployment steps, such as build tools.
-For most tools, this can be done by translating parameters to environment variables that are exposed in the build environment.
+For most tools, this can be done by translating parameters to environment variables that are exposed to the build environment.

 Propagating complex parameters or configurations from a Nix expression is not always convenient, e.g. when a tool requires an XML configuration as an input